lucasteles/Backdash/docfx/docs/developer_guide.md

 > [!CAUTION]
-> We can also handle serialization of complex structs that **does not** contains any reference type member. for those
+> We can also handle serialization of complex structs that **do not** contain any reference type member. for those
 > no
 > [`Endianess convertion`](https://lucasteles.github.io/Backdash/api/Backdash.RollbackOptions.html#Backdash_RollbackOptions_NetworkEndianness)
 > is applied.